Gottox/jQRange/README.md

 to imitate the behavior of jQuery whenever possible to provide a consistent integration to jQuery.

-Nevertheless, jQRange lives in it's own namespace with it's own extensions.
+Nevertheless, jQRange lives in its own namespace with it's own extensions.

 **jQRange is at alpha stadium at the moment** This means, that we don't support a stable API and some behavior will be changed.